ranjeetkulkarni/InkSpire/README.md

 # InkSpire - Sketch to Image with GANs

 InkSpire is a web application that leverages Generative Adversarial Networks (GANs) to convert sketches into colored images in real-time.
-This project combines an interactive frontend canvas with a Flask backend powered by a pre-trained GAN model, providing users with a seamless and dynamic sketch-to-image translation experience.
+This project combines an interactive frontend canvas with a Flask backend powered by a custom-trained GAN model, which was trained on the [Anime Sketch Colorization Pair Dataset](https://www.kaggle.com/datasets/ktaebum/anime-sketch-colorization-pair).
+It provides users with a seamless and dynamic sketch-to-image translation experience.

 ---